borntofrappe/the-nature-of-code/README.md

   )
   ```

   There is no need to draw a matching visual for the joint to have effect.
-Whatsmore, there is no need to have a reference to the joint itself; consider how in _Distance joint_ the `PairShape` entity doesn't include the joint in its definition (the line is commented out).
+Whatsmore, there is no need to have a reference to the joint itself; consider how in _Distance joint_ the `PairShape` entity doesn"t include the joint in its definition (the line is commented out).

   ```lua
   local this = {